 Die-hard spectators can scramble for more viewing locations, while others may choose to peel off and enjoy some of the attractions of Auburn and the Auburn State Park.

 Swim Choice #1 – Rattlesnake Bar Park at Folsom Lake

 The swim venue of Rattlesnake Bar is about 7 miles from the American River Canyon Overlook, T2/Finish Line.
 The road out of the park will be closed to autos from race start until the final cyclist leaves the park (6:45 a.m. to 9:00 a.m.)

 See Driving Directions from American River Canyon Overlook or from I-80 to Rattlesnake Bar State Park.

-**PLEASE do not park in the business areas even that early in the morning, (requested by the business owners) and also DO NOT PARK in the Long Valley parking lot on the corner of Shirland Tract and Rattlesnake Rd.
-Park on Shirland Tract but do not impede cyclists.
+**PLEASE do not park in the business areas even that early in the morning, (requested by the business owners) but you can now park in the Long Valley dirt parking lot on the corner of Shirland Tract and Rattlesnake Rd.
+Please if parking on Shirland Tract do not impede cyclists.

 Mile 3.3 – Estimated Times:

 - First cyclist: 7:25 a.m.